 Perhaps the most mysterious of all the markings on your tape are black diamonds or circles.
 Look closer and you’ll see they appear at 16 inches and again at 19.2 inches.
 What could be the point of these?

 The answer is two of the key elements for building a house: studs and joists

 Most building codes mandate that studs be spaced 16 inches apart, so the tape will help you stay on the right side of the law as you construct (as well as making sure your wall can safely bear the load it needs to).

 Joists on the other hand should be 19.2 inches apart.
-Since plywood often comes in 8-feet sections, you’re in luck.
+Since plywood often comes in 8-foot sections, you’re in luck.
 Divide 8 feet (or 96 inches) by 19.2 and you get 5.
-Thus, one sheet of plywood will cover 5 joists and you won’t have to do any cutting.
+Thus, one sheet of plywood will cover five joists and you won’t have to do any cutting.
 Pretty nifty, huh?

 2) Roman Numerals